 Nigiri is a Japanese go term (from the Japanese, lit. "grab", "grasp", "squeeze") adopted into English, referring to the procedure common in Japan at the beginning of an even game to decide who will play the black stones; the equivalent of flipping a coin to determine who kicks off a game of football.
 The steps are:

-- The second player states his guess as to whether the number of stones is "odd" or "even" by placing one or two black stones on the go board.
-(In Japanese, 奇数先 or kisuu-sen for odd, or 偶数先, guusuu-sen for even).
+- The second player states his guess as to whether the number of stones is "odd" or "even" by placing one or two black stones on the go board and calling aloud.
+(In Japanese, 奇数先 or kisuu-sen for odd, or 偶数先, guusuu-sen for even.
+Old-style 半先 han-sen (odd) and 丁先 chou-sen (even) may also be used).

 - If the second player has guessed correctly, he takes Black.

 At the beginning of a series of games, such as a seven-game championship series, or even just a series of games between friends in a club, nigiri will be used to determine who plays black in the first game; in succeeding games, the colors will alternate.
-After reaching a 3-3 tie in a championship series the players will re-nigiri to determine who takes what color in the last game.
+In the final game of the series with a tie-score (say the 7th game after 3-3 tie), the players will re-nigiri (nigiri-naoshi) to determine who takes what color in the last game.

 Note that in Ing rules, the player who won the nigiri doesn't take black but chooses his color; due to the 8-point komi, most players choose white.
 Here's the relevant Ing rule: